nicolas1998v/transport/README.md

 ```
 For both projects you would need to set a micro-VM for each and copy the service, run and main files inside the VM to the appropriate locations.

-Also you would need to have a service account with BigQuery Admin
+Also you would need to have a service account with
-Cloud Build Service Account
+- BigQuery Admin
-Compute Instance Admin (v1)
+- Compute Instance Admin (v1)
-Service Account User
+- Storage Object Creater
-Storage Object Viewer roles.
+- Storage Object Viewer roles.
 And retrieve a key and place it in the VM.

 You would need to retrieve many keys from the Transport for London API (by creating many accounts).
-For the heatmap you would need to filter the data to get valid postcodes, and for the predictions you would need to create 3 tables in Bigquery and set up API connections to Ticketmaster and WeatherMap API by setting appropriate keys in the .env file.
-The events and weather data collection is done through cloud functions as its simpler, and scheduled by Cloud Scheduler.
+For the heatmap you would need to filter the data to get valid postcodes.
+For the predictions you would need to create 3 tables in Bigquery and set up API connections to Ticketmaster and WeatherMap API by adding appropriate keys in the .env file.
+The events and weather data collection is done through Cloud Functions as its simpler, and scheduled by Cloud Scheduler.

 ---